Welcome to Part 4 in our series on multi-family conversions.

 In addition, adding apartments to malls opens the door to bringing in new types of retailers whose services residents need, like grocery stores, pharmacies and healthcare clinics.
 It becomes a win-win for mall owners: being located so close to essential services increases the apartments’ appeal; being located so near hundreds of apartment dwellers who need their products and services increases the mall’s appeal to prospective retail tenants.

-Other Types of Retail Mall Conversions
+Other Types of Shopping Mall Conversions

 In addition to apartments and condominiums, mall owners have been adding hotels and offices to their properties, and bringing in non-traditional tenants like ecommerce fulfillment centers, medical offices and even schools to boost sagging revenues.